HardlyDifficult/Tutorials/Chapter2.md

 <img src="http://i.imgur.com/TPWUZjE.png" width=300px />

+ - Add **AudioSource** to the GameObject:
+   - Change the AudioClip to 'Death'.
  - Drag the 'Explosion' into Assets/Prefabs and delete the GameObject.

 <hr></details><br>
+<details><summary>What did that do?</summary>

+We created a particle system to represent a simple explosion and added a sound effect to match.
+The 'system' is just 3 particles which look a bit like clouds.
+They scale and color overtime to create the effect.

+Briefly, the rational for each change recommended above:

+ - Set the material: the default may be broken due to a Unity Bug, we are simply selecting what should have been the default.
+ - Particle Size: this limits the size of the effect you may see on the screen.
+We crank it up so that while previewing the in Scene window we can zoom in.
+ - Looping: just one explosion.
+ - Start Lifetime: Defines how long until each particle should be destroyed.
+ - Start Size: How large each particle is.
+ - Scaling Mode: Enables us to scale the size of the explosion using Transform scale.
+ - Color over Lifetime: Changes the coloring to add to the effect.
+ - Emission: Defines when and how many particles to create.
+We are using exactly 3 particles for each explosion.

+<hr></details>
 <details><summary>What's a particle / particle system?</summary>

 A particle is a small 2D image managed by a particle system.
 It's optimized to display a large number of similar particles at the same time, possible with different colors, sizes, etc.